-Date of Revision: November 13, 2023

-Date and Time of Meeting: November 27, 2023, at 1:00 PM to 3:00 PM

-Name of Organization: The State of Nevada, Department of Health and Human Services (DHHS), Division of

-Health Care Financing and Policy (DHCFP)

-Place of Meeting: Division of Public and Behavioral Health (DPBH)

-4150 Technology Way

-Third Floor Conference Room #303

-Carson City, Nevada 89706

-Note: This Public Meeting will be held in person at the DPBH location listed above.
+Date of Publication: Date of Revision: November 9, 2023 November 13, 2023 Date and Time of Meeting: November 27, 2023, at 1:00 PM to 3:00 PM Name of Organization: The State of Nevada, Department of Health and Human Services (DHHS), Division of Health Care Financing and Policy (DHCFP) Place of Meeting: Division of Public and Behavioral Health (DPBH) 4150 Technology Way Third Floor Conference Room #303 Carson City, Nevada 89706 Note: This Public Meeting will be held in person at the DPBH location listed above.
 Please use the teleconference/Microsoft Teams options provided below for the virtual option.
 If accommodations are requested, please advise using the information at the end of this agenda.